 Don’t memorise your lines but try to have a general strategy for approaching topics with compelling anecdotes.

-Exploring different topics and scenarios
+Tackle behavioural interview questions by exploring different topics and scenarios

 It’s true that behavioural interview questions can be about something you may have encountered in the past, or they can be a “what if” question, where you have no past experience to call on and have to use your imagination.